Curriculum: RN to BSN Online

 • Demonstrate leadership to effectively implement evidence-based interventions that promote patient safety and quality improvement initiatives within the context of the interprofessional team.

-• Apply nursing process to address the health of diverse populations in the provision of evidence-based, comprehensive nursing care.
+• Apply nursing process to address the health of populations in the provision of evidence-based, comprehensive nursing care.

 • Use scholarly inquiry to guide professional practice.